firmai/atspy/README.md

 #### AtsPy Progress

-1. Univariate forecasting only (single column) and only monthly and daily data have been testes for suitability.
+1. Univariate forecasting only (single column) and only monthly and daily data have been tested for suitability.
 1. More work ahead; all suggestions and criticisms appreciated, use the issues tab.
 1. **Here** is a **[Goolge Colab](https://colab.research.google.com/drive/1WzwxUlAKg-WiEm_SleAzBIV6rs5VY_3W)** to run the package in the cloud.